• Mental Health

 Other Common Depressive Disorders

-The above conditions will be the most frequently encountered depressive disorders, but there are others.
+The above conditions will be the most frequently encountered depressive disorders, but there are others, including substance-induced depressive disorder and smiling depression.

-• Substance/medication-induced depressive disorder: Occurs when the use of drugs, alcohol, or medications cause depressive symptoms to emerge.
+• Substance/medication-induced depressive disorder: This occurs when the use of drugs, alcohol, or medications cause depressive symptoms to emerge.
 This diagnosis may be given to a person experiencing depressive symptoms for the first time in the weeks and months that follow recovery from opioid dependence.

 • Depressive disorder due to another medical condition: A group of depressive symptoms triggered by a medical condition, physical health change, or an event like a stroke.
 People may experience new or worsening depression following a heart attack, and this diagnosis could be the most appropriate fit.

-• Smiling Depression: When an individual appears happy but it actually depressed.
+• Smiling depression: Smiling depression is when an individual appears happy but is actually depressed

-• Other specified depressive disorder & unspecified depressive disorder: When depressive symptoms appear but do not fit into other categories, one of these diagnoses could be appropriate.
+• Other specified depressive disorder & unspecified depressive disorder: When depressive symptoms appear but do not fit into other categories, one of these diagnoses, or depression nos (not otherwise specified) could be appropriate.
 For example, someone may have four intense symptoms of a major depressive episode, but since the condition requires five, they would not qualify.

 Other Specifiers for Depression